CJ42/CJ42/README.md

     }

     /// @notice Retrieves the list of skills
-    /// @dev This function is necessary as we cant get back the full array from the `public` getter of the state variable.
+    /// @dev We cant get back the full array from the `public` getter of the state variable.
     /// The `skills(uint256)` getter function can only get value at specific indexes.
     /// @return An array of strings representing the skills function getSkills() public view returns (string[] memory) {